 Blur or Mask a Video

-Learn how to add blur or shape annotations to hide portions of the video containing confidential or distracting content.
+Learn how to add blur or shape annotations to obscure portions of the video containing distracting or confidential content.

 Camtasia product icon